Overv/VulkanTutorial/en/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

 * `VK_PRESENT_MODE_MAILBOX_KHR`: This is another variation of the second mode.
 Instead of blocking the application when the queue is full, the images that are already queued are simply replaced with the newer ones.
-This mode can be used to implement triple buffering, which allows you to avoid tearing with significantly less latency issues than standard vertical sync that uses double buffering.
+This mode can be used to render frames as fast as possible while still avoiding tearing, resulting in fewer latency issues than standard vertical sync.
+This is commonly known as "triple buffering", although the existence of three buffers alone does not necessarily mean that the framerate is unlocked.

 Only the `VK_PRESENT_MODE_FIFO_KHR` mode is guaranteed to be available, so we'll again have to write a function that looks for the best mode that is available: